lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### Marlin Firmware Compatibility

-All the 4 Marlin FW variants reported on section [Marlin Firmware Variants](#Marlin-Firmware-Variants) are ready to be flashed on Sidewinder X1 printer.
+All the 4 Marlin fw variants reported on section [Marlin Firmware Variants](#Marlin-Firmware-Variants) are ready to be flashed on Sidewinder X1 printer.
 Small changes are required for Genius (e.g. print volume).
-While Sidewinder X2 has a totally different mainboard and it's not compatible at all with the Marlin FW provided here.
+While Sidewinder X2 has a totally different mainboard and it's not compatible at all with the Marlin fw provided here.

-The 4 Marlin FW variants can be easily adapted to Genius printer but it needs to recompile the FW (e.g. with MS vscode).
+The 4 Marlin fw variants can be easily adapted to Genius printer but it needs to recompile the fw (e.g. with MS vscode).
-To use the Marlin FW on Genius:
+To use the Marlin fw on Genius:

 1. Install **MS Visual Studio Code** compiler on your PC / laptop
 2. Install the extension **PlatformIO IDE** 2.3.2 or above on vscode
-3. Open the FW source project with vscode:
+3. Open the fw source project with vscode:
    1. Set the following parameters in source file `Marlin-2.0.x\Marlin\Configuration.h` with the build volume of the Genius:
       `X_BED_SIZE 220`
       `Y_BED_SIZE 220`
       `Z_MAX_POS 250`
-   2. Recompile the FW (to compile, simply press at the same time the keys `CTRL-ALT-B`)
+   2. Recompile the fw (to compile, simply press at the same time the keys `CTRL-ALT-B`)
-4. Flash on the printer the created FW file `Marlin-2.0.x\.pio\build\mega2560\firmware.hex`
+4. Flash on the printer the created fw file `Marlin-2.0.x\.pio\build\mega2560\firmware.hex`

 ### TFT Firmware Compatibility

-The TFT FW is ready to be flashed on both Sidewinder X1 / X2 and Genius printers.
-So, no need to recompile the TFT FW is required.
+The TFT fw is ready to be flashed on both Sidewinder X1 / X2 and Genius printers.
+So, no need to recompile the TFT fw is required.

-To use the TFT FW on Genius:
+To use the TFT fw on Genius:

 1. Set the following parameter in TFT's configuration file `config.ini` with the build volume of the Genius:
    `size_max:X220 Y220 Z250`
 2. Load on TFT the updated configuration file `config.ini`

-In case you are using your own Marlin FW, to use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.
+In case you are using your own Marlin fw, to use all the features and functionalities supported by the TFT, the following options must be enabled in Marlin firmware.

 **General options which MUST be activated:**